AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 1. AI Discovery and Visibility

 You cannot govern what you cannot see.
 The first step is identifying every AI tool in use across your organisation — approved, conditional, and shadow.
-This requires both technical scanning (monitoring network traffic, browser activity, and application usage for AI platform connections) and organisational engagement (talking to teams about what tools they are using and why).
+This requires both technical scanning and organisational engagement.
+Discovery is not a one-time exercise — new AI tools emerge weekly, and staff adopt them without waiting for IT approval.

 2. AI Acceptable Use Policy

+A clear, enforceable policy that defines what AI tools are approved, what data can and cannot be used with AI tools, who is responsible for AI-related decisions, how to request approval for new tools, and consequences for policy violations.
 The policy should be practical, not aspirational.
 Staff will not read a 30-page governance document.
 They need clear, specific rules: “You may use Claude for drafting client communications.
-You may not paste client financial data into any AI tool without manager approval.
 Consumer ChatGPT is prohibited for work use.”

 3. Data Classification for AI

-A practical classification might include: Public data (marketing content, published information) can be used with any approved AI tool.
-Internal data (operational documents, processes) can be used with approved enterprise AI tools with audit logging.
-Confidential data (client information, financial records) requires DLP controls and can only be used with enterprise AI platforms that have zero-retention policies.
-Restricted data (PII, health records, legal privileged information) is prohibited from AI input without a documented privacy impact assessment.
+Your existing data classification framework needs an AI layer.
+A practical classification defines which sensitivity levels of data are permitted to interact with AI platforms: Public data can be used with any approved AI tool.
+Confidential data requires enterprise AI platforms with zero-retention policies.
+Restricted data (PII, health records, legal privilege) is prohibited from AI input without a documented privacy impact assessment.

 4. Technical Controls